nulib-ds/nuclear-compensation/content/about.md

 Hiroko Strulovici, *Project Coordinator*<br />
 Toshihiko Watanabe, *Cover Design*<br />

-{{< q-class "cip-data" >}}
+{{< q-class ”cip-data” >}}

 - Names: Miyazaki, Hirokazu, editor. | Northwestern University Libraries, host institution, issuing body.
 - Title: Nuclear Compensation : Lessons from Fukushima / edited by Hirokazu Miyazaki.
-- Description: First edition. | Evanston : Northwestern University Libraries, 2021. | Summary: "In this report we call for the creation of a forum that enables laypersons and experts to engage in an ongoing conversation about nuclear disaster compensation issues before the next disaster occurs."-- Provided by publisher.
+- Description: First edition. | Evanston : Northwestern University Libraries, 2021. | Summary: ”In this report we call for the creation of a forum that enables laypersons and experts to engage in an ongoing conversation about nuclear disaster compensation issues before the next disaster occurs.”-- Provided by publisher.
 - Identifiers: LCCN 2021933415 (print) | ISBN 978-1-954984-00-4 (paperback) | ISBN 978-1-954984-01-1 (pdf) | DOI [10.21985/n2-bxst-y593](https://doi.org/10.21985/n2-bxst-y593)

 {{< /q-class >}}

-Front cover: "Nuclear Power, the Energy for a Bright Future," Photo of a large sign in the Town of Futaba, Fukushima by Toshihiko Watanabe.
+Front cover: ”Nuclear Power, the Energy for a Bright Future,” Photo of a large sign in the Town of Futaba, Fukushima by Toshihiko Watanabe.
 All rights reserved.

 {{< /q-class >}}